UPSC Mains General Studies Paper – 1 Mains 2022

 - The height of the troposphere varies with latitude because the temperature decreases with altitude, and this temperature gradient is more pronounced at the poles than at the equator.

-- This layer is also where most of the Earth’s weather occurs, as it contains the majority of the Earth’s water vapour and is the site of the majority of cloud formation and precipitation.
+- This layer is also where most of the Earth’s weather occurs, as it contains the majority of the Earth’s water vapor and is the site of the majority of cloud formation and precipitation.

 - The troposphere contains 99% of the total mass of water vapour and aerosols in the atmosphere.